Tree preservation orders

 What trees can be protected?

 All types of trees, including hedgerow trees, but not hedges, bushes or shrubs.
-The TPO can protect individual trees, groups, areas or woodlands, where it is considered that they make a significant visual contribution to the locality and are of benefit to the general public.
+The TPO can protect individual trees, groups and areas or woodland, where it is considered that they make a significant visual contribution to the locality and are of benefit to the general public.

 Making of a TPO